chromice/ae/README.md

 unset($context);
 ```

-Many contexts can exist at the same time, but only the lastest one will be used.
+Many contexts can exist at the same time, but only the latest one will be used.
 Once it's destroyed æ will restore the previously active context.
 It is a generally a good idea to assign contexts to local variables and destroy them as soon as possible.

 ### Importing code